namanyayg/webstiles/README.md

 4. You’re almost done.
 In the HTML, change the adjectives, and the headings/slogans.
 Remove any elements you don’t want.
 5. You’re done!
 Upload it for client feedback, or send to your team!

+_In addition to above, you can also just use the dynamic color and font picker dropdowns on the pages lower right, and then click the big Export button once you've got things the way you want it.
+This will export CSS, Sass, and Less values.
+Please note that custom CSS values can be typed in to the color and font picker textfields (as opposed to selecting from the predefined dropdowns) and those values will be used instead._

 # Sass How To

 The directions are essentially the same as the main How To, but instead, you'll be editing the files in the `./sass/*` directory.
 Please see the following resources for more information if you're new to Sass (or just go ahead and edit the CSS directly if you're looking for a quick one-off solution and don't have time for all this Sass stuff!):